caltechlibrary/irdm-queue-portal/README.md

 This portal has only been tested with the CaltechAUTHORS repository and is designed for use at Caltech.
 Please let us know if you're interested in using it elsewhere and we can make it more flexible.
-For caltech users, you need to have a CaltechAUTHORS access token set in the CTATOK environment variable or as a GitHub repo secret.
+For Caltech users, you need to have a CaltechAUTHORS access token set in the CTATOK environment variable or as a GitHub repo secret.

 ## Usage

+The GitHub action will run every 30 minutes (should be ready at the top of the hour and half-hour).

-You can harvest and render the table by [going here](https://github.com/caltechlibrary/irdm-queue-portal/actions/workflows/render.yaml) and clicking the "Run Workflow" button.
+You can also manually harvest and render the table by [going here](https://github.com/caltechlibrary/irdm-queue-portal/actions/workflows/render.yaml) and clicking the "Run Workflow" button.